 The Jacobite army numbered around 6000, consisting of Highlanders and Lowlanders, some Irish and French troops.
 At the time of the Battle of Culloden, the Jacobites were predominantly armed with muskets and drilled in a similar fashion to the British Army facing them.

-The highly disciplined and experienced government army numbered around 8,000 and consisted of Scottish, English and Irish regiments, under the command of Prince William Augustus, Duke of Cumberland, the second son of George II and cousin of Charles.
+The highly disciplined and experienced government army numbered around 8,000 consisted of Scottish, English and Irish regiments and was under the command of Prince William Augustus, Duke of Cumberland, the second son of George II and cousin of Charles Edward Stuart.

 Fight for a Throne: The Jacobite ’45 Reconsidered, (2015), Christopher Duffy, Helion and Company